ISSUE #122: Portfolio 2023 - December/January

 None of the photographs may be downloaded, stored, printed, manipulated, distributed, or used in any form without prior written permission from the copyright holder.
 Works published on this website are protected under domestic and international copyright laws and are not considered to be public domain.

 Should you, for any reason, wish your photographs to be removed from the website, we will make every effort to do so.
 However, please note also that third parties such as educational institutions, search engines or individuals may download, save, store or archive this (or any other) website with or without our knowledge.
 F-Stop Magazine will have no control over such downloading and subsequent use and therefore cannot accept responsibility for any such use.

 PROMOTE YOUR PROJECT

 Do you have a body of work or current project you would like more people to see?
-You can have an image based link to your site or your project on the F-Stop site submissions page or in our Monthly email.
-In exchange we ask for a donation to our no profit cause of putting out the magazine.
-Send an email subject line: "PROJECT PROMOTION"with your name and a description/artist statement of your project and a link to the work letting us know you are interested in promoting the project.
+You can have an image based link to your site or your project on the F-Stop site or in our monthly email.
+In exchange we ask for a contribution to our no profit cause of putting out the magazine.
+To find out the promotion cost or to request a promotion, send an email subject line: "PROJECT PROMOTION" with your name and a description/artist statement of your project and a link to the work letting us know you are interested in promoting the project.
 We will review each submission and send you the details of what to do next.
-If you have questions email: email@example.com
+If you have questions email: firstname.lastname@example.org

 To do this in Photoshop